stellar-deprecated/horizon/docs/reference/path-finding.md

 category: Endpoints
 ---

-The Stellar Network allows payments to be made across currencies through path payments.
-A path payment specifies a series of currencies to route a payment through, from source asset (the asset debited from the payer) to destination asset (the asset credited to the payee).
+The Stellar Network allows payments to be made across assets through _path payments_.
+A path payment specifies a series of assets to route a payment through, from source asset (the asset debited from the payer) to destination asset (the asset credited to the payee).

-The path search is specified using:
+A path search is specified using:

 - The destination address
 - The source address
-- The currency and amount that the destination account should receive
+- The asset and amount that the destination account should receive

+As part of the search, horizon will load a list of assets available to the source address and will find any payment paths from those source assets to the desired destination asset.
+The search's amount parameter will be used to determine if there a given path can satisfy a payment of the desired amount.

 ## Request